 The top row (labeled "main") shows what respondents think would happen to NGOs' general ability to influence behavior.
 Subsequent rows show how various strategies would be affected.
 Figure 1 demonstrates two main findings.
 First, both groups clearly think that international agreements are an important tool for advancing their goals.
 This is especially true in the case of binding agreements, where activists from both policy areas agree that the absence of a binding agreement would substantially harm their NGO's overall level of influence.
-Activists believe (on average) that international law helps them advocate for social justice in newly consolidated democracies-in those places, where the conditions are most amenable, the law empowers advocacy.
+Activists believe (on 20 average) that international law helps them advocate for social justice in newly consolidated democracies-in those places, where the conditions are most amenable, the law empowers advocacy.

 Figure 1 also shows that NGO activists think international agreements more readily help them operate through punitive strategies.
 Across the board, activists think that the absence of an international agreement would harm their ability to influence outcomes via litigation and accountability, and to a lesser extent via leverage strategies.
 This impact on punitive strategies is evident even for soft law, despite the fact that scholars typically assume that soft law has no direct punitive action within countries but operates instead by setting agendas and focusing attention (Goldsmith and Posner 2005).
-By contrast, activists think that the absence of either form of international legal agreement would have a smaller effect on the viability of communicative strategies-symbolic, information, and capacity-building strategies.
-For both the environmental and human rights professionals, soft law agreements have no statistically significant effect on capacity-building strategies.7 For environmental professionals, this null effect extends as well to information and symbolic strategies.
-In short, from the perspective of the activists the law amplifies their ability to engage in punishment more so than by fostering symbols, providing new information, or creating capacity.
+By contrast, activists think that the absence of either form of international legal agreement would have a smaller effect on the viability of communicative strategies-symbolic, information, and capacity building strategies.
+For both the environmental and human rights professionals, soft law agreements have no statistically significant effect on capacity building strategies.9 For environmental professionals, this null effect extends as well to information and symbolic strategies.
+In short, from the perspective of the activists the law amplifies their ability to engage in punishment more so than by fostering symbols, providing new information or creating capacity.

-While we can conclude that our sample of activists believe international law predominantly aids their efforts to punish actors for noncompliance, we cannot conclude that punishment is all the law has to offer.
-It may be the case that international law has some degree of specialization within a broader marketplace of institutions working toward international cooperation.
+While we can conclude that our sample of activists believe international law predominantly aids their efforts to punish actors for non-compliance, we cannot conclude that punishment is all the

+9 Figure 1 also shows that environmentalists think removing the non-binding agreement has a slightly positive effect for capacity strategies, but this is not statistically distinguishable from 0.
+A likely cause of positive values is our interface.
+For all questions the slider was initially centered at 0, and subjects were required to move the slider for each question so that we knew they had not simply skipped the question.
+Many subjects moved the slider back onto zero, but many others moved it just to the left or right.
+So, in many cases a small positive response really reflects an intended response of 0. law has to offer.
+It may be the case that international law has some degree of specialization within a broader marketplace of institutions working towards international cooperation.
 And NGOs may see themselves as the organizations most effectively able to collect and spread information and build capacity, with or without the aid of law.
-Moreover, litigation can have the downstream consequence of leading to the production of further information that can support activism.
+Moreover, litigation can have the down stream consequence of leading to the production of further information that can support activism.
+Figure 1: The Effect of Removing a Particular Agreement